scalacenter/bloop/README.md

 ## Goals

-To understand the goals of bloop, we strongly encourage you to read [this Scala blog post]().
+To understand the goals of bloop, we strongly encourage you to read [this Scala blog post][bloop-release-post].

 Bloop is a command-line tool for fast edit/compile/test workflows.
 Its primary goal is to compile and test your project as fast as possible, offering a snappy